BTCPrivateClassic/BTCPrivateClassic/README.md

 Why BTCPrivate Classic?
 ---------------------------
 - BTCP is inactive for more than 3 years and its unclear if it ever will be set live again.
-- Status developmentproces is unclear (for the community its a blackbox whats really happening).
+- No communication about the development status (for the community its a blackbox whats really happening).
+- No roadmap en lack of vision

 What will happen if BTCP is set live before BTCPrivate Classic?
 ---------------------------------------------------------------------------